The prerequisites for this class are German II or equivalent proficiency.

 Based on the National Standards for Foreign Language Learning, the objectives for our German III course are:

 - Communication: Students engage in conversations about topics such as leisure time activities.
 They present and exchange information about themselves; express their feelings and reactions to themes expressed in some of the texts and exchange opinions about children's responsibilities.
 Students study global reading skills in order to understand a variety of authentic texts.
 They work with spoken language by listening to the episodes of a radio play.
 Students present information after researching selected websites, texts and other sources of information.

-- Cultures: Students gain an understanding of different German cultural practices, products and perspectives by studying German youth centers, reading maps, preparing food, working with German poetry, teaching concepts of German culture to elementary students and working with the play "Faust."
+- Cultures: Students gain an understanding of different German cultural practices, products and perspectives by studying German youth centers, reading maps, preparing food, working with German poetry, and working with the play "Faust."

 - Connections: Students reinforce and further their knowledge of other disciplines by working with figurative language, metaphors and similes; by practicing map reading skills and by exploring logical connections and conclusions.